Muhammad Hashim Thattvi: Family lineage

-Thattvi descends from Al-Harith ibn Abd al-Muttalib of the Quraysh tribe, to which the Islamic prophet Muhammad also belonged.
+The name of Makhdoom Sahib was Muhammad Hashim, and his father's name was Abdul Ghafoor.
+By caste, he was a Panhwar.
+The lineage of Makhdoom Muhammad Hashim is as follows:"Makhdoom Hashim son of Abdul Ghafoor son of Abdul Rahman son of Abdul Latif son of Abdul Rahman son of Khairuddin Al-Sindhi Al-Batori then Al-Behrami Al-Puri then Al-Thattvi.Makhdoom's father, Abdul Ghafoor Panhwar, was also one of the scholars of Sehwan.

 Early life and education

-Makhdoom belonged to a very traditional, religious and educated family and received basic education from his father Makhdoom Abdul Ghafoor.
-His father taught him to memorise and recite the Quran.
-He further learned Persian language and Fiqh at home and travelled to Thatta the centre of education, poetry, spiritual grooming and culture of the time for receiving higher education.
-It was in the time of the Kalhora dynasty when Sindh was at its peak in reference to rich culture and economic progress.
-Scholars, poets, intellectuals were found in abundance and such people were very much obeyed, trusted and respected.
-Thatta had been entirely unique as in the year 1111 Hijri, it had 400 high schools and 1400 mosques and is considered a unique city even today.
+Makhdoom received his basic education, including the Quran, Persian, and Fiqh, from his father, Makhdoom Abdul Ghafoor.
+He later travelled to Thatta for higher education.
+During the Kalhora dynasty, Thatta was a major educational and cultural center, containing numerous schools and mosques.

 Makhdoom Muhammad went to Makhdoom Zia uddin Thattvi to learn the science of ahadith and associated matters.
 It took him nine years to learn Persian and Arabic.
 Meanwhile, his father Makhdoom Abdul Ghafoor died on 1113 Hijri in the blessed month of Dhul-hajj and was buried in his place at Sehwan.

 Makhdoom visited Makkah and Madinah and learned exegesis, hadiths, religious fundamentals, tajwid and fiqh.